 Led by Alec Grey, a tinkerer and mechanical engineering student at the Colorado School of Mines.

 Fashion and Fractions

-Ever wonder how your shirt was made?
+Beginner Track: Ever wonder how your shirt was made?
 Learn how in this fabulous Fashion Week!
 You will custom-make a garment by building patterns using all form of mathematics, especially fractions.
 Your creation will be a combination of creativity, logical thinking, manual dexterity, mechanical skills and mathematics.
 For a complete look we will also sew sustainable accessories such as shopping and yoga-mat bags.
-As with all trendy fashion designers, we will be fashion entrepreneurs, using blogging and e-commerce to sell our creations.
-On Friday, friends and family will be invited to shop at our bazaar.
-See you on the runway!
+On Friday, friends and family will be invited to see us on the runway!